senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/structural/README.md

 # Bridge

-* Main difference between Adapater and Bridge is, Bridge works with new code and adapter works with Legacy.
+* Main difference between Adapter and Bridge is, Bridge works with new code and adapter works with Legacy.
 * Why choose bridge?
 To decouple abstraction and implementation.
 * To do this, we use Encapsulation, Composition and Inheritance.
 * Changes in abstraction won't affect client. (client will be unaware of abstraction logic=> this decouple implementation